 The fact that you’re reading this article tells me you’ve been thinking about going back to school to earn your degree.
 That is an awesome idea and one that can lead to more job satisfaction and higher pay.

 Now the most important question is, which degree should you choose?
-Which degree will result in the best career outcomes and biggest earning potential?
+Which degree will result in the best career outcomes and the biggest earning potential?

 Well, if you’ve always had a fascination with history and like the idea of obtaining a degree that can lead to multiple potential career paths in law, journalism, government, education, and business, then a history degree could just be the right fit for you.

 In this article, we’re going to explore everything you need to know about earning a history degree.
 We’ll cover the best history degrees that offer the biggest career potential, compare online programs with traditional programs, and take a look at the differences between Associates, Bachelor’s, Master’s, and Doctoral degrees.

 But be sure to read this ENTIRE article because I’m also going to tell you exactly how OnlineDegree.com could help you save a lot of time and money on your tuition!

 8 Best Online History Degrees

 Before I list the degrees that offer the biggest career potential, I wanted to share why I think these degrees are the absolute best.

 As I just mentioned a little bit ago, history majors walk away with a set of skills that are super useful and are always in demand.
 History students have the ability to analyze, research, write and communicate effectively and these skills always put you in a position to land great jobs in numerous industries.